-Where to find information on independent study, what is required of the student to be successful, and some of the ways in which schools offering independent study may vary.
+Is Independent Study Right for My Pupil?Information on what is required of the pupil to be successful and some of the ways in which schools offering independent study may vary.

 - Use the information provided in How to Find Independent Study to locate independent study in your area.